MicrosoftDocs/sdk-api/sdk-api-src/content/xpsobjectmodel_1/nn-xpsobjectmodel_1-ixpsomremotedictionaryresource1.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IXpsOMRemoteDictionaryResource1</b> interface inherits from <a href="/windows/desktop/api/xpsobjectmodel/nn-xpsobjectmodel-ixpsomremotedictionaryresource">IXpsOMRemoteDictionaryResource</a>. <b>IXpsOMRemoteDictionaryResource1</b> also has these types of members:
+The <b>IXpsOMRemoteDictionaryResource1</b> interface inherits from <a href="/windows/desktop/api/xpsobjectmodel/nn-xpsobjectmodel-ixpsomremotedictionaryresource">IXpsOMRemoteDictionaryResource</a>. <b>IXpsOMRemoteDictionaryResource1</b> also has these types of members:

 ## -see-also